 Diners who are at least 50 years old are eligible for “senior” discounts at restaurant chains across the country.

 At some, you must also be a member of an organization to snag a discount.
-At others, you simply have to ask for the senior discount — or ask if one is available.
+At others, you simply have to ask if a discount is available.
 Discounts can vary from one location to another within the same chain due to franchising.

 Here’s everything you need to know about senior price breaks at the following restaurants:

 1. Carrabba’s Italian Grill

 Folks who belong to AARP — you can become a full member if you’re at least 50 — save 10% at this chain.
 Just present your AARP card to get the discount.

 Chili’s does not offer a company-wide discount for seniors.
 Some locations provide a discount, but such offers vary by location — so the company advises asking specific locations directly whether they offer a senior discount.

 Many of this pizza buffet chain’s locations offer discounts to certain groups of people, such as seniors or military members.
 The offers vary by location, though, so ask your nearest Cicis whether it offers a senior discount.

 More than a dozen restaurant chains currently offer discounts to AARP members.
 Most of the AARP dining discounts are for 10% off — but Denny’s is an exception, offering 15% off.
 Just present your membership card.